 Temptations happen, and it’s generally better to learn from budget mishaps than agonize over them.
 However, if there is a certain temptation that seems to rear its ugly head again and again while wreaking havoc on your budget, it might be time to send that temptation packing.

 There are many things that might trigger overspending, but some common ones to look out for might be:

 💡 Quick Tip: When you feel the urge to buy something that isn’t in your budget, try the 30-day rule.
 Make a note of the item in your calendar for 30 days into the future.
 When the date rolls around, there’s a good chance the “gotta have it” feeling will have subsided.

 Launch a Side Hustle

 For someone who wants to get their budget back on track, a side hustle can be one way to bring in more cash and maybe even build valuable career skills and opportunities.
-Launching a side hustle may help bring in extra income, but might also allow someone to pursue a passion outside of their day job.
+Launching a side hustle might allow you to pursue a passion outside of your day job while benefiting your budget.